10 Best Auto Insurance Companies in Mississippi for 2025 (Top Providers in MS)

 Jeff Root Licensed Insurance Agent

-Your driving record can seriously change what you pay for car insurance in Mississippi no matter the coverage.
+Your driving record can seriously change what you pay for car insurance in Mississippi, no matter the coverage.
 Some companies go easy after a mistake, while others raise rates fast.

 Erie is great if you’ve got a clean record, but a DUI sends your monthly rate jumping from $32 to $153 — a tough hit.
 But State Farm stays surprisingly steady, only increasing a few bucks even after a DUI, which makes it a safer long-term pick.